Exact logic

 The check-in frequency matters too.
 Weekly for the first 12 weeks (when dropout risk is highest), then transitioning to fortnightly for established clients.
 Research shows that the shift from weekly to fortnightly should happen when the client has demonstrated consistent engagement — hitting at least 75% of check-ins over a 4-week period.
 Clients who are not yet consistent should stay on weekly check-ins.

 The most powerful retention moment is the milestone celebration.
 When a client hits 25%, 50%, or 75% of their goal, send an immediate congratulations message — not a generic “well done” but something specific: “Sarah, you just hit the halfway mark on your weight loss goal — you’ve lost 4kg in 8 weeks, which puts you ahead of schedule.
 That’s real change, and you should be proud.”
-I have seen clients screenshot these messages and share them on social media.
-That single automated email does more for retention than a month of perfect training sessions, because it makes the invisible visible.
+A single automated email like this can do more for retention than a month of perfect training sessions, because it makes the invisible visible.
 The client can feel the progress because someone measured it, recognised it, and celebrated it.

 Automation handles the routine — the regular check-ins, the progress logging, the milestone notifications.
 But the moments that require a human touch need to be flagged, not automated.